The 5 Best Red Wines for Sangria

 So, you’ve taken notes from Emma on how to make the perfect red wine sangria, and you’re ready to make your first pitcher.
-But which red wine should you use?
+But what exactly is the best red wine for sangria?
 Most recipes simply call for the broad category of “dry red wine.”
 Let’s take away the guesswork and narrow down some specific styles of wine that deliciously complement the fresh, fruity essence of summer sangria.

 A Few Tips for the Perfect Summer Sangria

-- If the wine you chose is too dry for you, sweeten your sangria by adding more fruit juice, simple syrup, agave nectar, or a splash of tonic water.
+- Try a sweetener.
+If the wine you chose is too dry for you, sweeten your sangria by adding more fruit juice, simple syrup, agave nectar, or a splash of tonic water.

-- Make sangria a day ahead, so flavors can integrate (kind of like how homemade soup tastes so much better the next day).
+- Get a head start.
+Make sangria a day ahead, so flavors can integrate (kind of like how homemade soup tastes so much better the next day).

 - Use a good wine, but don’t go too crazy on the price.
 Choose a bottle you wouldn’t mind enjoying on its own.
 Wine is the base ingredient, after all, so let it shine!